 Expenditure Authority refers to the delegation of responsibility to various SHA employees to recommend, commit, and expend SHA financial resources up to a particular dollar limit, for a cost center or business unit over which the employee has jurisdiction and control.
-Expenditure Authority does not include authority to execute contracts or agreements on behalf of SHA (see Section 3: Contracting Authority), or the authority to sign and approve invoices for payment on previously authorized contracts or Purchase Orders (See 1.070 below).
+Expenditure Authority does not include authority to execute contracts or agreements on behalf of SHA (see Section 3: Contracting Authority).
+Expenditure Authorization is required for access to Enterprise One and Inspyrus.